“Where is the butt whistle?!” my husband shouted over the frantic screams of our baby.

 “In the bathroom next to the sink!”
 I yelled back.

-Then suddenly, silence.
+One moment all hell was breaking loose, and the next, silence.
 The “butt whistle” had worked.

 From that moment, I was hooked.